JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-hibernate-jpa/introduction/index.md

 ## Introduction

-* What this video is about
+* What this video is about.
-* What Hibernate is
+* What is Hibernate?